aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 See [the AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html) managing concurrency.

-### Configure Provisioned Concurrency AutoScaling
+### Configuring AutoScaling

-You can configure provisioned concurrency autoscaling on a function alias using the `autoScaleProvisionedConcurrency()` method:
+You can configure autoscaling of provisioned concurrency on a function alias using the `autoScaleProvisionedConcurrency()` method:

 ```ts
 const alias = new lambda.Alias(stack, 'Alias', {